pachyderm/pachyderm/doc/deployment/deploy_custom/index.rst

 After configuring these parameters, you save the output of the invocation to a configuration file that you can later use to deploy and configure your environment.
-All scripts in that infrastructure work with YAML manifests.
+For the purposes of our example, all scripts in that hypothetical infrastructure work with YAML manifests.

 This section includes the following topics: